rianfga26/Clover-Capstone-Project/README.md

 - copy .env.example and rename .env
 - change configuration in env file for example: [DB_DATABASE=eposyandu]
+- Don't forget to create new database `eposyandu` in phpMyAdmin

 Run command for database table setup
 ```bash